PICK YOUR WINE WITH CONFIDENCE!

 - Segura Viudas Cava – this Spanish sparkling wine is an outstanding value and has moderate sweetness with some apple and peach flavor notes.
 Less than $10.

-- Gran Passione Prosecco – this Italian sparkling wine is crisp and clean with very fine bubbles.
+- Santa Marina Prosecco – this Italian sparkling wine is crisp and clean with very fine bubbles.
 It’s also great for Mimosas!
-Between $10 and $15.
+About $10.

 If you’d like to serve both a white and a red wine for Thanksgiving, we recommend riesling as our second best Thanksgiving wine pairing option.
 We specifically recommend dry to off-dry riesling, nothing super sweet for this meal!